abersheeran/mingshe/README.md

 ### Compile to python

-Use `mingshe --compile ...` to compile to python.
+Use `mingshe --compile ...` to compile to Python code, and it can be compiled to the specified Python version: `mingshe --compile --python 2.7 ...`.

 ## Change log